marcomilon/gstatic/README.md

 - [x] Write result to a public folder
 - [x] Add support for layouts
 - [x] Improve error handling
-- [ ] Add configuration
+- [x] Add configuration
 - [ ] Add documentation on how to do templates

 ## Common language

-* Source is the folder that has all the html files.
+* sourceFolder is the folder that has all the html files.
-* Target is the folder where the website will be written.
+* targetFolder is the folder where the website will be written.
 * Template is an Html file.
 * Data-source is a file that variables to be use inside the html files.